paulstephane/paulstephane.github.io/PDR-Preview.md

 **It’s been a long time coming…**

 ECDesigns is a two-person operation run by brothers John and Gordon Brown; John handles circuit design and Gordon oversees the programming aspects.
-They are based near Eindhoven in the Netherlands, and products are sold directly through their website (www.ecdesigns.nl).
+They are based near Eindhoven in the Netherlands, and products are sold directly through their website: www.ecdesigns.nl.

 John Brown introduced himself on DIYAudio in 2006 with these words: "I have spent my entire life designing, repairing and building electronic equipment – electronics is my passion..."
 He started soldering when he was 6, fixing his dad's radio.
 Does that make him the Mozart of digital audio?
 That remains to be seen.